harsh-pandhe/game-dev/README.md

 ## Credits

-"The Island's Discovery" is developed by World of Science Group, a passionate team of game developers dedicated to creating memorable gaming experiences.
+"The Island Odyssey" is developed by World of Science Group, a passionate team of game developers dedicated to creating memorable gaming experiences.

 Special thanks to the open-source pixel art community for their amazing assets used in the game.

 ## License

-"The Island's Discovery" is licensed by Harsh Pandhe.
+"The Island Odyssey" is licensed by Quad-Cycle.
 Feel free to modify and share the game as long as proper attribution is given.

 Thank you for playing, and we wish you an unforgettable adventure on the mysterious island!